Bowling centers, schools, and other community organizations have worked together to provide affordable bowling to kids and families.

 Select bowling centers and schools around the country participate in the Kids Bowl Free program.

 - Eligible children may register for TWO free games EVERY day, all summer long, courtesy of the participating bowling centers.

-- Some bowling centers include bowling shoes and some offer a discount or pass.
-But each center is different.
+- Some bowling centers include bowling shoes while others offer a discount or pass.
+Each center is different.
 (Remember, 10-pin indoor bowling cannot be played in street shoes.)

 - It’s easy to sign up your children up for bowling all summer long.
-Just find your nearest bowling center and complete the registration form online.
+Find your nearest bowling center and complete the registration form online.
 Over 14 million kids have participated.

 Kids Bowl Free Family Pass

 After you register your children for free summer bowling, you will have the opportunity to purchase a Family Pass.
-The Family Pass covers up to 4 adults for the entire summer and is a tremendous value.
-The family pass is a one time payment.
-It’s not per person, per week or per month.
-You pay just a single payment and you can get 2 Games free all summer long for up to 4 adults during your centers Kids Bowl Free hours.
+The Family Pass covers up to 4 adults for the entire summer and is of tremendous value.
+The family pass is a one-time payment.
+You pay a single payment and you can get 2 Games free all summer long for up to 4 adults during your center’s Kids Bowl Free hours.

 Cowabunga, that’s a great deal.